hashicorp/terraform-provider-aws/website/docs/r/vpc_block_public_access_exclusion.html.markdown

 ## Import

-In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import VPC Block Public Access Exclusion using the `example_id_arg`.
+In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import VPC Block Public Access Exclusion using the `id`.
 For example:

 ```terraform
 import {